Coutinho-David/WriteUps/GNPCTF25/Real-Christmas/ReadMe.md

 <br>

-And this is how a user registers in the app :
+And this is how a user registers in the app:

 ```python
 @bp.route("/register", methods=["GET", "POST"])